tangalbert919/Programming-Labs/Swift/README.md

 ### Background
 ---------------
 Swift is an [open source](https://github.com/apple/swift) programming language made by Apple, and has been in development for years.
-Apple developers typically learn this language to make iOS applications, and to many beginners, this is a good place to start if you want to start making your own applications for Apple.
+Recently, more and more developers are learning Swift to develop applications for Apple, thanks to its simplicity and friendliness to new developers.

-Swift is less complex than Objective-C, which is why some programmers typically learn this first.
-By learning Swift, it might become easier to learn Objective-C later on.
+It is usually recommended to learn Swift before learning Objective-C, which is a more complex, cruel, and downright painful variant of C.

 ### IDEs
 ---------------
-The only IDE that's known to work is Xcode, which is only available in the Mac App Store.
+While Xcode is the only official IDE to use Swift natively, you can only use Xcode on a macOS system (a virtual machine with macOS will work).
+CLion offers a plugin that allows Swift development.